Join us for our Sunday series: Working for Good

 Discussion Group & Community Meal

-On the other Sundays* (January 18, 25; February 15, 22, 29), we’ll meet at 4:15pm across the courtyard in McHattie Hall for a more casual, interactive discussion.
 We’ll still sing worship songs to God to open our time, and then we’ll dig into the Bible passage for the day.
-No prior background knowledge is needed, and if you need a Bible, let us know—we’d love to give you one!
+No prior background knowledge is needed, as we’ll start with a short Bible Project animated explainer video.
+If you need a Bible, let us know—we’d love to give you one!
 And if you prefer to listen rather than talk, don’t worry—you won’t have to share anything unless you want to.

 Since this space we’re meeting in is smaller, and we’ll be ordering dinner based on the number of people who are coming, we appreciate your RSVP to hello@wvneighborhoodchurch.org.
 Let us know if you have any food restrictions or allergies that we can accommodate!